Lyusungwon/lyusungwon.github.com/about.md

 <img src="{{ site.baseurl }}/assets/profile.jpg" title="Profile Picture" class="profile">

 Welcome!
 My name is Sungwon Lyu and this is my personal blog for my reviews and summaries of books, movies and papers in machine learning field.
-I started to post in English since the 1st of July, 2018.
+I started to post in English since the 1st of July, so please don't be confused by Korean postings.
 I am studying [Datamining]("http://dm.snu.ac.kr") as a graduate student in Seoul National University, South Korea. \\
 I'm very interested in deep learning including generative models, reinforcement learning and natural language processing.
 I also love books, comics, movies and swimming.
 I occasionally implement machine learning models in Pytorch and upload in [Github](http://github.com/lyusungwon).
 Any share of ideas, contacts, comments, criticisms, and questions are welcome (lyusungwon@dm.snu.ac.kr).
 \\
 \\